Lsuwito/User.Api/README.md

 ## Database Setup

-You can use docker-compose to provision and initialize a postgres database for testing.
+You can use docker-compose to provision and initialize a PostgreSQL database for testing.
 The database scripts can be found in the db folder.
-It is mounted as the docker-entrypoint-initdb.d volume of the postgres container.
+It is mounted as the docker-entrypoint-initdb.d volume of the PostgreSQL container.